List of Desperate Housewives characters: Preston and Porter Scavo

 Preston and Porter Scavo (Brent and Shane Kinsman seasons 1 to 5, Max and Charlie Carver seasons 5 to 8) are Lynette's oldest twin sons.
-They are shown to be very rebellious, much to the distress of their parents, particularly Lynette as at this point she is a stay at home mother.
+They are shown to be very rebellious, much to the distress of their parents.
 Their uncontrollable nature leads to hints that they may have ADHD.
-The twins are often in trouble, particularly in season one, when they had a more prominent role in the show.

-In Season 5, they have continued their mischievous ways but in forms such as under age drinking, smoking, and joyrides in their family's cars.
-However it appears that the twins are showing signs of growing up and following their parents' rules.
+In Season 5, they have continued their mischievous ways in forms such as underage drinking, smoking, and joyrides in their family's cars.
+However, it appears that the twins are showing signs of growing up and following their parents' rules.
 It is discovered later in the season that Porter was having an affair with his best friend's mother, Anne Schilling.
-She ultimately leaves town and Porter is accused of starting the fire at Warren Schilling's club, although the charges are later dropped.
+She ultimately leaves town, and Porter is accused of starting the fire at Warren Schilling's club, although the charges are later dropped.

-In Season 6, Preston is planning to put off college and backpack in Europe for a year, whilst Porter will continue living at home to attend Fairview Community College.
-Preston returns in the episode "Chromolume No. 7" with a fiancée from Russia named Irina Korsakov, prompting Lynette to worry that her son is being taken advantage of.
-Lynette eventually discovers that Irina is already married to another man, and divorced from one whom she has stolen from.
-They break up and Lynette tells Preston she knows he is mad at her but hopes he will forgive her eventually.
-After the twins wake up Lynette and bring home girls in the middle of the night, Lynette and Tom agree that it is time for them to find their own place.
-The boys find a house soon after and say goodbye to Tom and Lynette.
-However, it transpires that the twins' 'new house' is just across the street with Mrs. McCluskey.
-Eager to get them out, Lynette brings them a keg of beer and suggests they have a party.
-Inevitably, McCluskey's house is trashed and she kicks the twins out.
+In Season 6, Preston leaves to backpack in Europe for a year, whilst Porter continues living at home to attend Fairview Community College.
+Later, Preston returns in the episode with a fiancée from Russia named Irina Korsakov, who he leaves after discovering her deceit.
+Eventually, with both twins living at home again, Lynette and Tom agree that it is time for them to find their own place.
+The boys briefly move in with Mrs. McCluskey until she kicks the twins out after a house party.

 In the final season, it is announced that Porter is the father of Julie's baby.
-In "Finishing the Hat", Porter goes to Renee and Ben's wedding to get Tom and Lynette to tell them that his and Julie's baby is being born.
+In "Finishing the Hat", his and Julie's baby is born.